Chen-Yang-Liu/RSICC/README.md

 ### Inference Demo
 You can download our RSICCformer pretrained model——by [[Google Drive](https://drive.google.com/drive/folders/1cEv-BXISfWjw1RTzL39uBojH7atjLdCG?usp=sharing)  &#124; [Baidu Pan](https://pan.baidu.com/s/1SBGjVS0yd2KHdK9t4NuiyA) (code:2fbc)]

-After downloaded the pretrained model, you can put it in `./models_checkpoint/`.
+After downloaded the pretrained model (one ".pth.tar" file, please don't unzip it), you can put it in `./models_checkpoint/`.

 Then, run a demo to get started as follows:
 ```python